 The LearningUkulele.com & Learning Ukulele with Curt Team and Advisors:

-Curt Sheller is a Professional Musician/Graphic Artist/Computer Programmer/Competitive Racewalker for over 40 years, having studied jazz his my main instrument being the guitar until 2003 when the ukulele took over.
+Curt Sheller is a Professional Musician/Graphic Artist/Computer Programmer/Competitive Racewalker for over 40 years, having studied jazz with his my main instrument being the guitar until 2003 when the ukulele took over fill-time.

 He’s generous, good-hearted and has empowered countless players to expand their view of the ukulele. — James Hill